doctypehuman/bash/README.md

 - Automation

-This work is an ongoing process and I hope to compelete all of the above by March 31 2021.
+This work is an ongoing process and I hope to compelete all of the above sooner than later.

 You can use the scripts that will be made available at your own risk.